rootlyt/AquaJungle_LightController/README.md

 > <br /> - download and use ESPHome Flasher (https://github.com/esphome/esphome-flasher/releases/tag/1.4.0) to upload the firmware / you can use any flasher you want.

 <br />bad news, I think I've lost the source files, I'll update it if I found it.

+<br /> ###### AND PLEASE DON'T SELL IT WITH YOUR OWN BRAND AND USE THIS AS YOUR PRODUCE / DON'T COMMERCIALIZE THIS PRODUCT WITHOUT MY CONSENT.